quitequinn/ConNextor/docs/style-and-standards.md

 ### Data Definition Language

-The naming convention of `.ddl` files will be
+The naming convention of `.sql` files will be

 ```
-connextor.YYYY.MM.DD.ddl
+connextor.YYYY.MM.DD.sql
 ```

-Be careful not to use the tab character inside `.ddl` files.
+Be careful not to use the tab character inside `.sql` files.
 This will cause issues.
 Use spaces for padding.

 And we must keep all old versions of this file.
-Edits to this file must be saved as a new `.ddl` file.
+Edits to this file must be saved as a new `.sql` file.
 We should create delta files as well but this isn't as important during development, as it is during production.

+EDIT: (2015.01.07) Changed suffix `.ddl` to `.sql` for better recognition on GitHub.

 ---